erjan/must_read_software_book_reviews/README.md

 I hope this repo will help you get the gist, the idea of those books, so you won't feel left behind, if you did not read those books

 - Peopleware
-- Code Complete
+- average joe: be the tech genius
-- Code Complete 2
+- readme: the missing manual